 Tangled hair can prevent the vacuum brush roll to spin properly.
 Which can ultimately overheat your vacuum cleaner and stop the vacuum to run properly?
 Tangled hair can also catch up germs from the dust.
-So, the germs that could have been straight to the dust cup or vacuum bag, tangles with the hair and eventually comes out when you are done the vacuuming.
+So, the germs that could have been straight to the dust cup or vacuum bag, tangle with the hair and eventually comes out when you are done vacuuming.

 To clean the clog on the brush roll you need a pair of scissors, a fresh cloth, and some rubbing alcohol.
 Cut the tangled hair from the brush roll carefully.
 Make sure you do not harm the bristles of the brush roll.
 Now pull of the hair and dirt out of the brush roll.
-After pulling off all the dirt clean it with the fresh cloth.
+After pulling off all the dirt clean it with a fresh cloth.
 You can use rubbing alcohol to give it a good finish.

 After you finish unclogging the vacuum parts, assemble the vacuum cleaner, and test the suction.
 If you have properly cleaned out the clog then you’ll see a change in suction.
 The suction power increases again and lets you know that you have done the job.

 How to keep your vacuum unclogged:

 A regular cleaning like this will prevent to occur any kind of blockage or clog inside the vacuum cleaner.
 To efficiently use the vacuum without causing any clogs, here are a few tips to follow.

 - Prepare your room before you start to vacuum.
 Small objects like coins, toys, marbles, socks, a piece of cloth, etc. should be removed from the floor prior to vacuuming.
 These may seem very un-harmful to you, but they can completely ruin a new vacuum cleaner by getting stuck in the wrong place.